 Dajee’s artworks reflects his time as a student of philosophy at The University of York.
 There he studied under the important but largely unknown analytic philosophers Peter Lamarque and Gregory Currie.
 These light works (eventually to be called B2FH) came to him while he was working in a lighting factory in London in 2012.
 One day, whilst playing around with lighting gels something clicked into place.

 ‘In my spare time I had made these very fine pinprick on paper artworks however I didn’t know what to do with them.
 I liked the simplicity of them, white paper in white frames, but on their own they felt unfinished.
-I still have a note in one of my sketchbooks which reads “try using dichroic film” and the moment I did so, I instantly knew I had hit on something.’
+I still have a note in one of my sketchbooks which reads “try combining pinpricks and light” and the moment I did so, I instantly knew I had hit on something.’

-By the end of 2014 he began calling these works B2FH taking the name from a 1957 astronomy research paper which explored the theory of stellar neucleosynthesis, the idea that the chemical components of life are created within stars like our sun.
+By the end of 2014 he had began calling his planetary works B2FH taking the name from a 1957 astronomy research paper which explored the theory of stellar neucleosynthesis, the idea that the chemical components of life are created within stars like our sun.
 By introducing these themes into the work, Dijon was starting to use them to make profound statements about the world.

 ‘Because the idea was so immediately successful, I felt like they needed to be reflected on a little more.
 It is very easy for us to focus on all the accoutrements of life, the TV, the car, the washing machine etc. and to enjoy the richness of life, we should do that.
 However in the midst of this you really have to acknowledge the fact that the chances of life happening at all, never mind intelligent life, are so slim that we really have a responsibility not to squander it.
 I find it incredible that most scientific estimates predict that due to climate change the earth will become uninhabitable within the next 200 years and yet this is not something that is at the forefront of any mainstream political agenda.
 People would be much less inclined to be distracted by material possessions or political concerns if we treated them with the proper perspective they deserved.’